Helen Frankenthaler Foundation

 Smithsonian American Art Museum

-Helen Frankenthaler Foundation Predoctoral Fellowship
+Helen Frankenthaler Foundation Fellowship

 The Helen Frankenthaler Foundation Predoctoral Fellowship was established in 2023 through a $2 million endowment gift to the Smithsonian American Art Museum’s Research and Scholars Center.
 As the leading program in American Art Scholarship, SAAM’s fellowships seek to advance the field by fostering emerging and established scholars appointed by the Smithsonian’s Office of Academic Appointments.